genomicsengland/gel_to_opentargets/README.md

 Log in to LabKey and navigate to the appropriate Main Programme release.

-Extract each of the following tables to a TSV files.
+Extract each of the following tables to a TSV file.
 All data in the table should be used with no filters.
 Navigate to the appropriate table and click on the "Export" button.
 Then select the "Text" tab, check that it's set to "Tab separated" and then click "Export to text".
  * `gmc_exit_questionnaire`
  * `rare_diseases_pedigree_member`
  * `rare_diseases_participant_disease`